Felix Sabates: Philanthropist

 Sabates is also well known for his many philanthropic contributions and has received several honors and awards for his work.
 Belmont Abbey College in North Carolina has named its dining hall after him, Elon College and UNC Charlotte bestowed upon him Honorary Doctorate degrees, and he received a "Special Blessing" in writing from Pope John Paul II.
-Sabates became a member of the philanthropic Dream Makers Society of the Boys and Girls Club of Broward County, Fla., in recognition of his 12-year commitment to and support of special fund raising events.
-In his honor, the Felix Sabates Athletic Center was dedicated in Fort Lauderdale, Fla., in November 2000.
+Sabates became a member of the philanthropic Dream Makers Society of the Boys and Girls Club of Broward County, Florida, in recognition of his 12-year commitment to and support of special fund raising events.
+In his honor, the Felix Sabates Athletic Center was dedicated in Fort Lauderdale, Florida, in November 2000.
 The facility is the largest Boys and Girls Club in the state.
 He is also a large contributor to the North Carolina Health Care System Foundation, the Allegro Foundation to benefit children with special needs, as well as the Levine Children's Hospital that bears a special plaque in his honor is in the main lobby.